RS Labs Health Weight Loss Slider 1920x595 1

 Omega-6 fatty acids from vegetable oil are pro-inflammatory and promote weight gain.

 • 20 French fries or large potato chips have about 12 grams of omega-6 oils.
-So for each 2 french fries you eat, you should balance the omega-6 oils with 1 omega-3 softgel.
+So for every 2 French fries you eat, you should balance the omega-6 oils with 1 omega-3 softgel.
 It is easy to see that eating French fries is a no-win situation, well, unless they’re really good.

 • Each Oreo cookie has 3 grams of omega-6 fats.
 To balance this intake, a person should eat 1-2 omega-3 softgels for each Oreo cookie eaten.
 One Mrs. Fields Chocolate and Walnut cookie has 17 grams of omega-6 fat.
 Instead of a glass of pasteurized milk with your cookie, you might as well have a full shot of fish oil.
 Yum!